Salweyar/react-native-NumberGame/README.md

-# React Native Number Gane App (tested on Android devices)
+# React Native Number Game App (tested on Android devices)

 This is a starter template for react-native mobile app developer